-Our operating margins at owned and managed facilities for the year ended December 31, 2008 increased to 35.1% compared with 34.2% for 2007.
-The increase in operating margins at our owned and managed facilities is primarily attributable to the increase in the average compensated population during the year ended December 31, 2008 as compared to the prior year.
-The increase in average compensated population was largely the result of placing into service our 1,896-bed Saguaro Correctional Facility in June 2007, placing 2,040 beds into service at our La Palma Correctional Center during July and October 2008, and the completion of approximately 2,500 expansion beds at our North Fork Correctional Facility and Tallahatchie County Correctional Facility.
-Further, the aforementioned demand experienced with our federal and state customers has resulted in an increase in the overall average revenue per compensated man-day resulting from new contracts at higher average per diem rates than on existing contracts and from annual per diem increases.
+Our operating margins at owned and managed facilities for the year ended December 31, 2007 increased to 34.2% compared with 32.2% for the prior year.
+The increase in operating margins at our owned and managed facilities was largely the result of the increase in the average compensated occupancy during 2007 to 98.3% compared to 93.5% in 2006.
+Our total compensated population at owned and managed facilities increased by 10.5% during 2007 as compared to the prior year.
+The increase in average compensated occupancy was achieved despite the completion of construction and placing into service our 1,596-bed Red Rock Correctional Center in July 2006, our 1,896-bed Saguaro Correctional Facility in June 2007, and the completion of approximately 1,800 expansion beds at our Crossroads Correctional Center, North Fork Correctional Facility, and Tallahatchie County

+Correctional Facility.
+Further, the aforementioned demand experienced with our federal and state customers resulted in an increase in the overall average revenue per compensated man-day resulting from new contracts at higher than average per diems on existing contracts and from annual per diem increases.